A Double Delight for Bharat Rasayan Shareholders!

 Final count = 400 shares of ₹5 each.

-Your total holding value remains the same initially, because the market adjusts the price proportionally.
-But you now own more shares, improving liquidity and flexibility.
+Your total holding value remains the same initially, but you now own four times the number of shares.

 Example: